unff/coursePlanner/README.md

 DONE: clean up course codes
 NEXT: sticky sidebar for credit counting
 turn sidebar into a component
-make the course requirement layout more intuitive move sidebar data to courseServiceList
+make the course requirement layout more intuitive
+move sidebar data to courseServiceList?
+Maybe?
 make sidebar work from Observables
 course cant exist in the same container as it's pre-req
 if a course is removed, also remove any courses that have it as a prereq